 If you want to play Spellbreak, but it doesn't offer the Audio accessibility features you require, this similar game extends the Audio accessibility:

-Spellbreak has 3 accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 3 accessibility features for Communication in Spellbreak which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.